The Power Of Long-Tail Keywords In Driving Targeted Traffic

 The specificity of long-tail keywords tends to reflect a more exact search intent, which results in driving highly targeted traffic.

-See also How To Use Structured Data And Schema Markup For Better SEO
+See also How To Use Google Analytics And Google Search Console For SEO Insights

 The Value Proposition of Long-Tail Keywords